1jamescaldwell/Keyboard-Smash-App/README.md

 * The power button on your computer is not disabled.
 Follow this tutorial to disable this button manually in windows: https://www.howtogeek.com/722865/how-to-disable-your-pcs-power-button-on-windows-10/
 * Any trackpad shortcuts are not disabled.
 My computer has 3/4 finger swipe actions that would minimize the app.
 To disable these: press windows button -> trackpad settings -> three finger gestures -> do nothing.

-Apps functionality is complete March 2024.
+App's functionality is complete March 2024.
 There are lots of improvements to the GUI that I plan to make.